ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 {{< /hint >}}

 # Migration
-Migrate from other storage repositories with this format (judge existence -> migrate -> delete).
+Migrate from other storage repositories with this format (judge existence -> migrate -> delete) in which `appContext` is from `KDataStore`.
-`AppContext` is from introduced library `android-util-core`.

 Take the example of `SharedPreferences`.
 {{< codeImg "../migration.png" >}}